List of In Another World with My Smartphone characters: Other locations

 A country that is composed of seven provinces, each of which is ruled by an elected governor, while the country itself is ruled by a doge that is chosen from among the seven governors.
 In the future, this country becomes a republic called Republic of Roadmare.
+300 years later long after the Yulong Heavenly Empire was destroyed by the second Phrase Invasion, Roadmare Union has claimed on quarter of the Yulong Remnants for territorial expansion.